akeaswaran/cfb_qbr/README.md

 `qbr.R` has sample code to generate a GAM for QBR based on QB EPA (h/t [@guga31bb](https://github.com/guga31bb)).

-`qbr_xgb.R` has some code to generate an xgboost powered model to estimate ESPN's raw QBR scores. `xqbr_xgb.csv` has results for week-by-week expected QBR based on this XGBoost model.
+`qbr_xgb.R` has some code to generate an XGBoost powered model to estimate ESPN's opponent-adjusted QBR. `xqbr_xgb.csv` has results for week-by-week expected QBR based on this model.

 Big thanks to: